ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 the Rock library, and started doing it manually instead.

-The following results are from simply processing all input modules in parallel, using a pooling to keep the number of threads the same as the number of threads on the machine it's run on:
+The following results are from simply processing all input modules in parallel, using pooling to keep the number of threads the same as the number of threads on the machine it's run on:

 |                          | Time    | Delta |